impredicative/gitblobts/README.md

 Subsequent retrieval of the blobs is by a UTC time range.
 At this time there is no implemented method to remove or overwrite a blob; this is by design.
 From the perspective of the package, once a blob is written, it is considered read-only.
+An attempt to add a blob with the same timestamp as a preexisting blob will result in a new blob.

 An effort has been made to keep third-party package requirements to a minimum.
 As the code is in an early stage, the implementation should be reviewed before use.